jackwillis/lyco/README.md

 # Lyco

-Lyco (new name pending) is a web app for sending SMS messages to a large batch of recipients (mass texting).
+Lyco a.k.a.
+MassTextMachine is a web app for sending SMS messages to a large batch of recipients (mass texting).
 It is specific to the SMS provider Twilio.
 It is built with the Ruby programming language and the Sinatra web framework.